dwjoyce/pythonbook/Decisions, decisions.rst

     else:
         print('The largest number is:', num2)

 Don't forget those colon ``:`` symbols at the end of the lines above each new code block!
+Remember, a block of code can be as little as a single statement, or hundreds of lines long.
+It depends on what you want to do.

 Now run your program again - it should exactly the same, but more efficiently (i.e. faster) this time.